-BUFFALO, NY - The Canisius College Alumni Association will confer the Kenneth L. Koessler Distinguished Faculty Award upon René De la Pedraja, PhD, during Spring Honors Convocation on Friday, May 17 at 2 p.m. at the Montante Cultural Center.
+BUFFALO, NY - The Canisius University Alumni Association will confer the Kenneth L. Koessler Distinguished Faculty Award upon René De la Pedraja, PhD, during Spring Honors Convocation on Friday, May 17 at 2 p.m. at the Montante Cultural Center.
 The award, presented annually, recognizes a faculty member for teaching excellence and outstanding contributions to the academic world.

 A professor of history at Canisius, De la Pedraja is respected by students and admired by colleagues, many of whom have come to rely on him as a mentor.
 His courses are known for their academic rigor, which he infuses with his vast knowledge of history, his extensive travels abroad and engaging storytelling.
 Students say De la Pedraja promotes critical thinking and analytical skills and a passion for international issues.